k2view-academy/K2View-Academy/articles/04_fabric_studio/29_web_k2exchange_create_and_edit.md

 3. A pop-up window will appear, prompting you to choose from a list, the relevant extension to which these files should be added.

-4. The above process updates the `artifactsSourcePaths.txt` file, which maintains the list of all files or folders included in the extension package.
+4. The above action updates the `artifactsSourcePaths.txt` file, which maintains the list of all files or folders included in the extension package.
 Thus, when you add project files, the `artifactsSourcePaths.txt` file either opens automatically or gets focus if it is already open.
 You can edit this file manually - by adding or removing file/folder paths into/from it.